Meet Our Volunteers

 Thank you, Cathy, for your service to NCHFH and your community!

 Volunteering at the ReStore has helped Eva learn new skills and perfect her craft.
-She has also used her creativity to stage a new Habitat home for our house tours, decorate the vignettes in the ReStore, and decorate for events.
+She has also used her creativity to stage a new Habitat home for our house tours and decorate for Habitat events.
 Eva feels she has gained another family in the ReStore staff and volunteers, and we feel the same way about her!

 When she’s not volunteering for Habitat, Eva raises chickens and ducks.
 For the first, time she has newly hatched chickens rather than buying them from a hatchery.
 The fresh eggs are also a great bonus!